PrinceOfBorgo/travel-rs/README.md

 * `[i18n]`

-    * **`default_locale`**: Specifies the default locale for the bot (e.g., `"en-US"`).
+    * **`default_locale`**: Specifies the default locale for the bot (e.g. `"en-US"`).
     * **`locales_path`**: Path to the directory containing localization files.
-    * **`default_currency`**: Sets the default currency for formatting purposes (e.g., `"USD"`).
+    * **`default_currency`**: Sets the default currency for formatting purposes (e.g. `"USD"`).

 This modular structure allows users to easily configure the bot's behavior for different environments or use cases.

 ### Logging Configuration

 Logs are written to files in a directory specified in the profile file under the `[logging]` section.
 Each log file is timestamped for easy reference.
-Logging behavior, including the log directory, log level, and file rotation settings, can be customized in the profile-specific configuration.
+Logging behavior, including the log directory and log level, can be customized in the profile-specific configuration.

 ## Localization

 ### Customizing Fluent Localization Files

 Travel-RS Bot uses [Fluent](https://projectfluent.org/) localization files to support multiple languages, making it easy to customize and extend language support.
-Localization files are organized into folders named after the locale code (e.g., `en-US`, `it-IT`) in the `locales/` directory.
+Localization files are organized into folders named after the locale code (e.g. `en-US`, `it-IT`) in the `locales/` directory.
 Each locale folder contains `.ftl` files and may include subfolders for further organization.

 #### Available Fluent Localization Files